-This report contains a summary of the 35630_NC_NOAA_Topobathy, Work Unit 300147 lidar acquisition task order, issued by USGS under their Contract G10PC00016 on November 12, 2019.
-The task order yielded a work unit area covering 2112 square miles over North Carolina.
-This work unit was done at a Quality Level of 1.
+This report contains a summary of the 35630_NC_NOAA_Topobathy, Work Unit 300148 lidar acquisition task order, issued by USGS under their Contract G10PC00016 on November 12, 2019.
+The task order yielded a project area covering 468 square miles over North Carolina.
+This project was done at a Quality Level of 1.
 The intent of this document is only to provide specific validation information for the data acquisition/collection, processing, and production of deliverables completed as specified in the task order.